ipab-rad/saifer-surgery/src/saif_control/contour_following/readme.md

 ## Contour following

-Follows a set of points provided by the [contour tracing](../../saif_perception/src/contour_tracing) node.
+Follows a set of points provided by a suitable node (eg. the [contour tracing](../../saif_perception/src/contour_tracing) node).
 The MoveIt!
 Cartesian planner is used to move between points and send commands to the robot.
 Only positions are controlled, orientations are set to remain the same (initial pose) throughout.

 ### Parameters